 UNDERGROUND PHILADELPHIA: SUBWAYS, RAILWAYS & STATIONS

 Discover the Philadelphia Plan which gave us two Art Deco masterpieces, the monumental 30th Street Station and Suburban Station, the first all-underground rail terminal.
-The tour starts at 30th Street Station and proceeds via trolley to 19th St. From the Comcast tower lobby descend into an underground concourse network to the site of The Gallery, before ending at Reading Terminal and the Marriott Hotel.
+The tour starts at 30th Street Station and proceeds via trolley to 19th St. From the Comcast tower lobby descend into an underground concourse network to the site of The Fashion District, formerly known as The Gallery at Market East, before ending at Reading Terminal and the Marriott Hotel.
 Along the way, lament the loss of Broad St. Station and learn about the 1905-mid-50s trolley and subway lines, the Broad Street subway (1928), the Commuter Rail Tunnel (1984), and the former Reading Terminal, now part of the Pennsylvania Convention Center.
 (This tour requires climbing some stairs, though escalators and elevators are available at most points.)
 Meet at the Angel statue in the main concourse of the 30th Street Station, near the east entrance.
 PLEASE NOTE: Guests must provide their own SEPTA fares.

 UNIVERSITY OF PENNSYLVANIA

 Stroll the campus of one of the country’s most prestigious Ivy League schools.
 See old and new buildings designed by such notable American architects as Trumbauer, Cope & Stewardson, Furness, Kahn, and Venturi Scott Brown.
 Hear about campus planning and the neighborhood’s revitalization and enjoy the University’s award-winning landscape.
 Meet at driveway entrance to the Penn Museum, 3260 South Street.

 UP AND OVER THE BEN FRANKLIN BRIDGE